jackyzy823/jackyzy823.github.io/content/tech/qmailagent-analysis-and-crack-en.md

 I heard the news about that K-9 joined ThunderBird family.
 I Hope that ThunderBird could make a headless version, so that i can put it in VPS to receive mails and use local ThunderBird/K-9 client to fetch/sync data via WEB API.
 Anther thought is using Firefox Sync to sync all mails and mailbox configurations between clients.

+Update at 2022-07-31:
+I found an [issue](https://github.com/mozilla-services/syncstorage-rs/issues/1363) in syncstorage-rs which show that thunderbird will use firefox sync in the near feature and they're [considering rename firefox sync to mozilla sync](https://thunderbird.topicbox.com/groups/planning/T0032198a6351e77d/proposal-firefox-sync-in-114-should-be-called-thunderbird-sync).
+The [news](https://www.ghacks.net/2022/07/25/thunderbirds-next-milestone-release-will-support-firefox-sync/) show that The sync feature will released with Thunderbird 114 in 2023.
+From the [Roadmap](https://developer.thunderbird.net/planning/roadmap#firefox-sync), we can know that 1.
+Android client (a.k.a K9) will also support sync feature.
+To be honest, I think that they start considering and working on the sync feature only because they buy the K9 the android email client.
+2. Not available until Q4 2022 3. mails are not synced , only email accounts and settings are synced.
+Well, we all know storage is expensive.
+Why not go for a subscription plan mode for sync feature to make some money and fire less engineers?

 PS: Python script for deobfuscating PHP code. <del>WHAT A REGEX JOKE</del>
 ```python